 This is a way to gain Canadian professional work experience.
 It widens your career horizons by working on teams from diverse cultural backgrounds.
-You learn new ways doing business, experience a different country and learn another language.
+You learn new ways of doing business, experience a different country, and learn another language.

 3. International Co-op Internship

 With this program, you acquire valuable overseas work experience related to your file of study.
 The International Co-op Internship is for students who intend to complete a work placement or internship in Canada to fulfill part of their academic curriculum.